-Figure 72.
-Staffing Organization Chart for the Napier - Sudekum Transformation Plan

-The Napier and Sudekum Community Advisory Group (CAG) provides resident and community feedback to the CNIG and executive leadership in their implementation of the Transformation Plan.
+Figure 74.
+Staffing Organization Chart for the Napier - Sudekum Transformation Plan MOUs and commitments.
+In cases, where significant long-term and critical tasks must be completed to include the exchange of resources, a MOU has been developed between key partners and MDHA.
+In the case of implementation with organizations that do not have a current MOU with MDHA, tracking and enforcement of task completion is managed by the Recapitalization Executive Program Manager.
+The MDHA Executive Director and Mayor (with key staff) meet bi-weekly to discuss and track MDHA-Metro Nashville cooperation to include the Napier-Sudekum Neighborhood Transformation Plan.
+The Napier-Sudekum Community Advisory Group (CAG) provides resident and community feedback to the CNIG and executive leadership in their implementation of the Transformation Plan.
 This organized and active group meets quarterly with MDHA and monitors progress, provides input for decisions and ensures prior commitments are achieved.
 MDHA commits to working with the City and all Key Partners within the proposed governance structure to ensure successful implementation of the Transformation Plan.
 MDHA recognizes that not everyone will always agree.
-Ultimately, MDHA will prioritize actions that will be the least disruptive to current residents, supports its commitments to the residents, and the most cost-effective for MDHA and the city of Nashville.

-PHASING PLAN

-The proposed new development will be built in multiple phases over the course of several years.
-The Phasing Plan will evolve with the availability of funds, off-site relocation opportunities and on-site improvements.
-Figure 73 illustrates a Phasing Strategy that highlights the potential phases by blocks.
+Ultimately, MDHA will prioritize actions that will be the least disruptive to public housing residents, supports its commitments to the residents, and the most costeffective for MDHA and the city of Nashville.
+PHASING PLAN The proposed new development will be built in multiple phases over the course of several years.
+The Phasing Plan would evolve with the availability of funds, off-site relocation opportunities and on-site improvements.
+Figure 75 illustrates a Phasing Strategy that highlights the potential phases by blocks.
+Strategic Recommendations to Implement the Physical Plan: - Lafayette Street frontage acquisition or work with the property owners for possible partnerships. - Rezone the properties to Specific Plan District (SP) working with Metro Planning.
+Per the Metro Nashville Zoning Code, "a "Specific Plan District," generally known as "SP" zoning, refers to a new type of base zoning district, not an overlay, which is not subject to traditional zoning districts' development standards.
+Under SP zoning, design standards established for that specific development are written into the zone change ordinance."
+To achieve an SP zoning, MDHA must apply for a Preliminary SP and provide documentation related to boundary, density, height and allowable uses.
+Other requirements can be provided or can be referenced through "fall-back"

-Figure 73.
+Figure 75.
 Phasing Strategy